 While long-lasting, they are not as cost-effective compared to other materials unless you have a very high budget.

-These are arguably the most popular and have been around for a long time.
+These are arguably the most popular for drop ceiling grids and have been around for a long time.

 They are quite effective in terms of absorbing sound and can be mounted easily on the ceiling or walls.

 Although other, better sound-absorbing materials have been introduced, mineral fiber maintains its popularity.

 Pros: Mineral fiber is affordable and easy to use.